sanjeevprasada/AtlantaCrime/README.md

 ## Dataset (Needs description of features, accessability, etc.)
 After analyzing the Atlanta PD Crime dataset from 2009-2018, the most popular crimes in descending order are larceny from vehicle, larceny non vehicle, burglary at residence, and automobile theft.
 Our dataset is record-based; each row in the dataset represents one crime and the features of that crime (represented below in tables).
+We have a total of 20 features per record and a total of 317,905 records of crime within the Perimeter of Atlanta.
+There were a few columns we had to remove due a large number of null's and a few rows were removed based on inconsistency of data.

 ### Original Dataset